 Whether you’re concerned about COVID-19, the flu, or something more catastrophic, there are three health care documents everyone needs.
 They are a living will, a health care proxy, and a HIPPA authorization.

 Your living will provides direction on various medical treatments, life-prolonging measures, and end-of-life procedures.
 It details your health care decisions should you become unable to communicate your wishes.
-Having this legal document takes the burden of difficult decision off your family and ensures your wishes are carried out.
+Having this legal document takes the burden of difficult decision off your family.
+In addition, it ensures your wishes are carried out.
 While state laws dictate the form, content, and enforceability of your living will, it can provide peace of mind.

 Health Care Proxy